akoziorz/MusicPanel/README.md

 ## Journey
 ### Inspiration
 Inspired by my current data science work as well as similar projects to this one, I wanted to put a unique dashboard spin to analyzing Spotify usage, as well as allow for broader analysis in constrast to current Spotify-related projects.
-I believe that such an app would be very beneficial and interesting to Spotify users, and by working on this app, I would grow as a software developer in the process.
+I believe that such an app would be of interest to Spotify users, and by working on this app, I would grow as a software developer in the process.

 ## Technology